 In Call of Cthulhu, players will sometimes need to hide in areas to avoid being detected.
 The stealth mechanic has two options when a player is hidden.
 The first is a white icon, which means that an enemy is looking for you.
 If a red icon appears, it means the enemy has detected you and is preparing to chase after you.
 When being chased, it doesn’t help to try and hide in a new location.
 Players just have to endure and make turns to confuse the enemy.
 It’s just unfortunate that the stealth option is a bit difficult to maneuver since enemies tend to always find you.
 It gets repetitive and annoying when enemies continuously find you as you progress through the game.

 While it’s great that the game mainly focuses on the aspect of investigating, it lacks any real challenge when it comes to action.
 It does offer elements of horror that carry the mystery forward, but not being able to defend oneself takes away any real purpose.
-It also takes away the point in upgrading the strength skill.
+It also takes away the point of upgrading the strength skill.
 It’s just hard to imagine for a private investigator to not protect themselves in this kind of situation, regardless of what era the story is set in.
 Part of the horror should come from players fighting back as a means to survive, but Call of Cthulhu lacks this.

 Given that this game was previously released on major consoles and for PC, I was worried about how the game would look and run.
 Unfortunately, there were some areas where low-resolution and low framerate do affect the gameplay.
 There’s a chase scene in Chapter 5 that was difficult to look at since it wasn’t running to optimal capacity.
 On top of that, the game suffers from long loading times and transition scenes.

-However, the game excels in it being for a hand-held console.
+However, the game excels for a hand-held console.
 Having played a part of the game on console, I can say with confidence that it looks much sharper on the Nintendo Switch.
 The depth of field effect and lighting made several moments look incredible.
 I was able to appreciate the horror aesthetic that went into each level.
 It also helps the overall gaming experience to be able to play almost anywhere I choose.
 Most importantly, the game’s mystery is one that left me on the edge of my seat.

 Even with its flaws, I really enjoyed playing Call of Cthulhu.
 What it lacked in graphics and mechanics was made up with the overall story.
 I was reminded of why I love Lovecraft’s work while getting to experience a great mystery.
 It kept me guessing the entire time I played it, which was worth it once I got to the end.
 If you love original source material or a good mystery, this is the game for you.